odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 In a :ref:`previous exercise <tutorials/discover_js_framework/simple_card>`, we built a simple `Card` component.
 But it is honestly quite limited.
-What if we want to display some arbitrary content inside a card, such as a sub component?
+What if we want to display some arbitrary content inside a card, such as a sub-component?
 Well, it does not work, since the content of the card is described by a string.
 It would however be very convenient if we could describe the content as a piece of template.

-This is exactly what Owl `slot <{OWL_PATH}/doc/reference/slots.md>`_ system is designed
+This is exactly what Owl's `slot <{OWL_PATH}/doc/reference/slots.md>`_ system is designed
 for: allowing to write generic components.

 Let us modify the `Card` component to use slots:

 #.
-Remove the `content` prop
+Remove the `content` prop.
 #.
-Use the default slot to define the body
+Use the default slot to define the body.
 #.
-Insert a few cards with arbitrary content, such as a `Counter` component
+Insert a few cards with arbitrary content, such as a `Counter` component.
-#. (bonus) Add prop validation
+#. (bonus) Add prop validation.

 .. image:: 01_owl_components/generic_card.png
    :align: center